demisto/content/Packs/MobileIronUEM/Integrations/MobileIronCLOUD/README.md

 ## MobileIron Cloud - Getting Started

-1. Log in to the MobileIron Cloud Admin console
+1. Log in to the MobileIron Cloud Admin console.
-2. Open the users section
+2. Open the users section.
-3. Click on the create user button and select the option to create a new API user.
-It is recommended to create a new user for the Demisto integration specifically and not reuse an existing one
+3. Click the create user button and select the option to create a new API user.
+It is recommended to create a new user for the Cortex XSOAR integration specifically and not reuse an existing one.
-4. Fill in all the required details (ex. use demisto-api-user as the username) and make sure you enter a strong password.
+4. Fill in all the required details (i.e., use demisto-api-user as the username) and make sure you enter a strong password.
-5. When setting up the Demisto integration use the auto-generated email address as the username and the password you defined as the MobileIron tenant credentials
+5. When setting up the Cortex XSOAR integration, use the auto-generated email address as the username and the password you defined as the MobileIron tenant credentials.
-6. Click the `Test` button and ensure the connection can be established
+6. Click the `Test` button and ensure the connection can be established.

 Refer to the API documentation at the MobileIron community for more details on setting up the API user.

 ### MobileIron Cloud - Spaces

-In case you are dividing the devices into different spaces, it is important to make sure the integration points to the correct `Partition ID (Device Space ID)`.
+If you are dividing the devices into different spaces, it is important to make sure the integration points to the correct `Partition ID (Device Space ID)`.

-You should leave this value blank if you are not using spaces or you want the integration to automatically resolve the default space id.
+You should leave this value blank if you are not using spaces or if you want the integration to automatically resolve the default space ID.

 ### Setting up pre-processing rules

-In case you are using the fetch incidents option its advisable to set-up a pre-processing rule in order to filter out any duplicates that might show up as part of the command.
+If you are using the fetch incidents option, we recommend to set-up a pre-processing rule in order to filter out any duplicates that might show up as part of the command.

-- Inside the Demisto XSOAR admin go to Settings -> Integrations -> Pre-Processing Rules
+- In the Cortex XSOAR admin go to Settings -> Integrations -> Pre-Processing Rules
-- In *Step 1* add a rule for *Type* equals *MobileIron Cloud Device Incident*
+- In *Step 1* add a rule for *Type* equals *MobileIron Cloud Device Incident*.
-- In *Step 2* select *Drop and Update*
+- In *Step 2* select *Drop and Update*.
-- In *Step 3* select *Link to oldest incident* created within the last *15 days* and check the checkbox next to *Search closed incidents*
+- In *Step 3* select *Link to oldest incident* created within the last *15 days* and check the checkbox next to *Search closed incidents* .
-- Add an *AND* statement and enter *MobileIron Device ID* of existing incident is identical to the one of the incoming incident
+- Add an *AND* statement and enter *MobileIron Device ID* of existing incident is identical to the one of the incoming incident.
-- Save
+- Save the rule.

 Here is an example image of the rule